 Phase 1.

 All interactions between the participants and Nao as well as focus group information will be analyzed qualitatively for themes (e.g., grounded theory) using Nvivo software, frequency of codes, themes and sentences will be computed using axial coding (assigning numbers to themes).
 Further, a reliability check will be done by an independent researcher to match the sentences with codes.
 An 80% agreement is considered as a high reliability.
-In addition, the data from UNRAQ will be analyzed descriptively.
+In addition, the data from Users’ Needs, Requirements, and Abilities Questionnaire (UNRAQ) will be analyzed descriptively.

 Phase 2.

 The outcome variables for the second phase of study are goal attainment, physical activities, and feeling of loneliness.
-The data from BGSI are both qualitative and quantitative.
+The data from Bangor goal setting interview (BGSI) are both qualitative and quantitative.
 Descriptive content analysis will be performed for qualitative data of BGSI.
 The quantitative variables, goal attainment (gained from BGSI), physical activities (from PASE) and loneliness (from UCLA loneliness scale) will be analysed quantitatively, comparing means using a paired t-test before and after intervention using R.

 Power Analysis: Provide a power analysis, if applicable.